South Sudan national under-17 football team: Home stadium

 The team play its home matches on the Malakal Stadium and others stadiums.

 History

-The South Sudan national under-17 football team played their debut game against Djibouti on 12 August 2018 at Dar es Salam, Tanzania, winning 2–1.
+The South Sudan national under-17 football team played their debut game against Djibouti on 12 August 2018 at Dar es Salaam, Tanzania, winning 2–1.
 The team qualified for the first time in the 2023 Africa U-17 Cup of Nations which will take place in Algeria after finishing as runners-up in the 2022 CECAFA U-17 Championship.